 Prostate-Specific Antigen (PSA): Clinical Applications in Prostate Cancer Screening (continued)

-The reason that PSA must be carefully interpreted in combination with clinical symptoms is that the subsequent testing to follow up on an elevated PSA is both costly, surgically invasive, and is often met with a high degree of anxiety.
+The reason that PSA must be carefully interpreted in combination with clinical symptoms is that the subsequent testing to follow up on an elevated PSA is costly, surgically invasive, and often met with a high degree of anxiety.